xt0fer/RetroJava/README.md

 CountInFile should do this for each file passed on the command line when invoked from the shell.

 What does a .class file do?
-How do you get one from a .java file?
+How do you get one from a .java file

+You may, should you find it necessary, use a command line tool called `make`.